-Japan is a scientific and technological nation, with one of the most important markets and the third largest GDP in the world.
-The number of annual patent prosecutions (including international patent applications) in Japan is about 300,000,3 which is the third largest in the world.
+Japan is a scientific and technological nation, with one of the most important markets and the third-largest GDP in the world.
+The number of annual patent prosecutions (including international patent applications) in Japan is about 288,000,3 which is the third-largest in the world.
 Japan is home to many global companies with highly technological and innovative skills and capabilities.
 Japan also has a suitable business and legal environment for companies; for instance, there is a very low crime rate, a highly educated workforce and a reliable judicial system, especially regarding intellectual property-related cases.
 The Tokyo and Osaka District Courts have specialised divisions for intellectual property (IP) and Tokyo is also home to the Intellectual Property High Court.
 The average number of months needed for courts to resolve IP-related cases at the first instance is only around 12 to 15 months.4

 IP and intellectual property rights (IPRs) are important assets that are key to Japanese companies' core value and the keys for the success of these companies in business.
 The important value of IPRs is the ability to exploit them economically.
-These include defensive abilities, for instance, preventing competitors from using a patented invention and making infringers pay damages.
-In addition, positive effects regarding external communication, for instance, branding corporate products and services, are also included.
-Legal due diligence on IP is therefore a vital part of any preparation for an M&A transaction.
-One of the keys for the success of M&A
+These include defensive abilities, for instance, preventing competitors from using a patented invention and making infringers pay

-1 Takashi Hirose is an attorney at law and a partner with Oh-Ebashi LPC & Partners (Tokyo office).
+1 Takashi Hirose is an attorney at law (Japan and California) and a partner at Oh-Ebashi LPC & Partners (Tokyo office).